 - Enter your username and password, and specify the URL for the repository

-Your connection will now be listed on the connections page.
+Your connection will now be listed on the Source control and services page.

 Note: If your account uses 2FA, you may need to create a custom application password for Gearset to connect to your repository.